FAIRmat-NFDI/data-modeling/nexus-metainfo/nexus-metainfo-integration-plan.md

 **GUI toggle**: "Show all defined quantities" toggle (off by default) reveals the full NeXus taxonomy for power users.

 **Implementation**: requires a general NOMAD core mechanism — not ELN-specific.
-Options:
-- General `visible_by_default: bool` flag on `Definition` / `Quantity` consumed by all UI surfaces, set from `nx_optionality` during code generation
-- Or: NOMAD core reads `NeXusField.optionality` / `NeXusAttribute.optionality` annotation directly

-This is the most significant NOMAD core ask.
-A 1-page spec document (ADR-002 derivative) is required before approaching the NOMAD team.
-The mechanism must be general enough for non-NeXus use cases — framed as "optionality-driven visibility" not "NeXus visibility".

-**Search indexing**: optional quantities that are populated in a file are indexed.
-Optional quantities with no value in the file are not indexed.
-Coordination with NOMAD core needed.
+See [NOMAD Core Asks](#nomad-core-asks) items 1–2 for the consolidated ask (visibility mechanism options and the related search-indexing question) and what's needed before approaching the NOMAD team.

 ---